VinceNolan999/ms1-nicola/README.md

 - Be able to contact Nicola.

-- Fans, Employers, or artists to be able to contact nicola to hire or collaborate.
+- Fans, Employers, or artists to be able to contact Nicola to hire or collaborate.

-- Be able to see where nicola is next performing.
+- Be able to see where Nicola is next performing.

 #### Returning User Goals

-- I want to keep upto date on where Nicola is performing.
+- I want to keep up-to date on where Nicola is performing.

 ### User Stories

 #### As A New user.

-- I want to find out how nicola became a singer.
+- I want to find out how Nicola became a singer.

-- I want know where and when nicola is next performing
+- I want know where and when Nicola is next performing

 - I want to be able to contact Nicola as I want to hire her to sing at my event.

-- I want to contact nicola as I am an artist and would like to collaborate with nicola
+- I want to contact Nicola as I am an artist and would like to collaborate with Nicola

 #### As A returning user.

--  I want to see pictures of nicola.
+-  I want to see pictures of Nicola.

--  I want to keep upto date where nicola is next performing.
+-  I want to keep up-to date where Nicola is next performing.

 #### WebSite Owner story

-- I want to have a Web presence so prospecitve fans/employers/artists can find out more about me.
+- I want to have a Web presence so prospective fans/employers/artists can find out more about me.

 - Be able to update and inform my fans of my singing and songwriting and any new videos or music I am producing.